ShadiPoortarigh/Snapp-Quera_GO_Bootcamp_Final_Task/README.md

 $ docker pull nats
 $ docker run --name nats --network nats --rm -p 4222:4222 -p 8222:8222 nats --http_port 8222

-Then open a terminal and run the app:
+Then, open a terminal and run the app:
 $ go run chat/cmd/main.go

 as soon as you enter the command, it asks you for your user name, enter something and press Enter::